 Bipolar Disorder Treatment and Symptoms

+If you are seeking bipolar disorder treatment, you are not alone.
 It is estimated that 4.4% of Americans will experience bipolar disorder at some point in their lives.
-Bipolar Disorder occurs in equal rates in both men and women, with the onset of symptoms generally occurring around age 25.
+Bipolar disorder occurs at equal rates in both men and women, with the onset of symptoms generally occurring around age 25.

 This illness is characterized by varying periods of extreme highs (mania) and extreme lows (depression).
 These periods may last for days before cycling in the other direction, or they may last for months.
-And while it can be debilitating, many people who suffer from bipolar disorder go on to live healthy and fulfilling lives with the support of therapy and medication.
+And while it can be debilitating, many people who suffer from bipolar disorder go on to live healthy and fulfilling lives with the support of proper bipolar disorder treatment, including therapy and medication.

 A diagnosis of bipolar disorder is based on a set of signs and symptoms that suggest the presence of a cycle of depressed and manic states.
 These mood states vary in terms of severity.
 For example, some individuals with bipolar disorder experience hypomania, a less intense form of mania with less extreme behaviors.